 My list was a jumble scrawled into a notepad.
 Using the application Evernote, I typed in every blog post idea.
 I use Evernote because I can access it from anywhere—my computer, my phone.
 Whenever inspiration for a blog post strikes I either have one of those devices with me, and I can add it to my list before I forget it.

 Sometimes it helps to jot down a few notes along with the idea.
 If I’m coming back to my list a while later, a blog post title doesn’t always spark my memory.
 Having a few notes of what I want to talk about definitely helps.
 Depending on how many topics you discuss, it might also be helpful to organize your ideas by theme.
 For example, I might organize my posts by writing, personal interests, and personal life stories.
+It also serves as an excellent way to jot down resources and links that can help with the content.

 How to Prioritize Blog Topics